47bwy/wsyn/README.md

 # wsyn

-"What Is You Name?"
-For Webapps.
+"What Is Your Name?"
+For Web Apps.